 - A road diet on an urban street like Livingston Avenue is likely to reduce crashes by 19%;

 - The travel time on the street will be increased slightly, but this is a good thing as the vast majority of cars on the street are speeding now;

 - The travel delay times are not significant and will not reduce the level of service on the street to unacceptable levels;

 - The cost/benefit of doing the road diet is heavily weighted towards the benefits as the added travel time cost is minimal and the cost savings from less loss of life and injury is substantial

-As Livingston Avenue is a County road, the City’s next step towards implementing a road diet is to work with the County Engineer’s Office to develop a concept plan, project budget and design plans for a road diet.
+As Livingston Avenue is a County road, the City’s steps towards implementing a road diet were to work with the County Engineer’s Office to develop a concept plan, project budget and design plans for a road diet.

 - Livingston Ave Complete Streets CDR Narrative

 - Livingston Ave Complete Streets CDR Alternatives 1-4 Cross Sections